 Even if you can’t find the dried jamaica flowers anywhere you can usually find hibiscus tea.
 Celestial Seasonings ‘Lemon Zinger’ also has hibiscus in it, and makes a zippy iced tea.

 Cultural note: In Jamaica (the country) they call Jamaica (the plant) ‘sorrel’.
-There they brew it up as above, but instead of sugar they add ginger syrup, and along with the ice cubes a splash of rum!
+There they brew it up as above, but instead of sugar they add ginger syrup, and along with the ice cubes, lime and a splash of rum!

 If you want to practice your Spanish we put up a video about the Jamaica on our Soleducational Youtube site.